S&P 1500

-The S&P 1500, or S&P Composite 1500 Index, is a stock market index of US stocks published by S&P Global.
-It combines stocks in the S&P 500, S&P MidCap 400, and S&P SmallCap 600.
-This index covers approximately 90% of the market capitalization of U.S. stocks and is a broad measure of the U.S. equity market.
+The S&P Composite 1500 Index, more commonly known as the S&P 1500, is a stock market index of US stocks published by S&P Dow Jones Indices.
+It includes stocks in the S&P 500, S&P 400, and S&P 600 and includes approximately 90% of the market capitalization of U.S. stocks.

-The index was launched on May 18, 1995 with a first value date of December 30, 1994.
+Products linked to the S&P 1500 include index funds (exchange-traded funds/ETFs and mutual funds) as well as derivatives (options and futures contracts), which are available for trading in many countries with the goal of replicating the performance of the index.
+Also available are modified index funds; they replicate the performance of the index with modifications such as the use of covered call strategies, equal weighting, performance buffers, leverage, inclusion of only growth or value stocks, or exclusion of certain sectors, all with the goal of changing the risk/return and yield.

 Other subsets

-Standard & Poor's also provides the S&P 900 index (a combination of the S&P 500 index plus the S&P MidCap 400) and the S&P 1000 (the S&P MidCap 400 plus the S&P SmallCap 600 index).
+Standard & Poor's also provides the S&P 900 index (a combination of the S&P 500 index plus the S&P 400) and the S&P 1000 (the S&P MidCap 400 plus the S&P 600 index).

-Versions

-Like many indexes, the headline quote for the "S&P 1500" is a price return index; however, there is also "total return" version of the index, which includes dividends, interest and distributions (when applicable).
-These versions differ in how dividends are accounted for.
-The price return version does not account for dividends; it only captures the changes in the prices of the index components.

-Methodology construction

-The following criteria are used by S&P Dow Jones Indices to determine eligibility for inclusion.
-The company publishes it's full methodology details on its website.
+Selection criteria